laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 ## Where can you find almond oil?

-The sweet almond oil can be found at most supermarkets and possibly even your local shop.
-However, the essential oil, bitter almond oil may be found at more specialist health shops or on online stores.
+Sweet almond oil can be found at most supermarkets and possibly even your local shop.
+However, the essential oil, bitter almond oil may be found at more specialist health shops or online stores.

 ## Issues with farming almond trees